mikunn/gimmejs/README.md

 console.log(result); // 30
 ```

+## Requirements
+GimmeJS requires an environment with ES5 support, so < IE 9 are not supported.
+You can use it in the browser (with Browserify etc.) and in Node, but RequireJS and other AMD implementations are currently not supported.

 ## Installation and usage
 To use GimmeJS, you only need the `gimme.js` or `gimme.min.js` located in the `lib` directory.
 You can then reference the file from an HTML file or by using CommonJS. *AMD is currently not supported.*